mfe-/DataStructures.Algorithms/Trunk/Readme.md

 ![alt tag](http://i.imgur.com/6KQueHc.gif)

-Create a random graph.
+When modifying a graph during runtime, the graph visualization control updates the ui.

 ![alt tag](http://i.imgur.com/M1YcpDV.gif)

-The aforementioned features will be implemented into the new framework as well.
+The aforementioned features (graph visualization control) will be implemented into the new framework as well.